Our White Swamp Milkweed Is Doing Really Well In Pots

 This year they’re growing like crazy with twenty plus plants per pot.
 We’ll probably have to thin them next year if we don’t transplant them into the ground.
 It evidently seeded itself in other pots that were nearby with other plants in them last fall.

 It seems to be doing extremely well in the pots for us.
-It’s a good month ahead of the same milkweed we have out front from which I gathered the seeds in the first place.
-The stuff in the front planted directly in the ground is just now sprouting a few inches while the potted stuff is beginning to bloom now.
+The plants out back in the pots are a good month ahead of the same milkweed we have out in the ground in our front yard, from which I gathered the seeds in the first place.
+The stuff in the front planted directly in the ground is just now sprouting a few inches, while the potted stuff is beginning to bloom now.

 I don’t know why the stuff out back does so much better.
-I have to theories though.
-One is maybe it getting more sun earlier in the spring heats up the soil sooner so it grows earlier.
-It gets a lot of shade in the summer from our tree but will be gone in a few weeks so it’ll be interesting to see how well it does in mostly sunny conditions.
+I have two theories, though.
+One is maybe it getting more sun earlier in the spring heats the soil sooner, so it grows earlier.
+It gets a lot of shade in the summer from our tree but will be gone in a few weeks, so it’ll be interesting to see how well it does in mostly sunny conditions.

-If you were ever wondering if swamp milkweed will grow in pots on a patio our answer would be be a definite yes!
-I do water it daily because it won’t get any from the ground but that’s all we’ve done.
+If you were ever wondering if swamp milkweed will grow in pots on a patio, our answer would be a definite yes!
+I do water it daily because it won’t get any from the ground, but that’s all we’ve done.